mfierbaugh/asp-containerlab/README.md

 Cisco's dcloud has a flat management network for which the virtual machines attach via the host VM.
 - All containers on the host have at least 1 management interface and those are bridged to the flat management network (198.18.128.0/18)
 - Routers (containers or VMs wrapped in containers) have a dedicated management interface.
-- All router management interfaces are are in a management VRF called Mgmt-intf
+- All router management interfaces are in a management VRF called Mgmt-intf
-- Management IP addresses are directly acccessable from either the VPN client or any host.
+- Management IP addresses are directly accessible from either the VPN client or any host.

 The management network configuration allows for direct access of the containers via their management interface without any additional configuration or routing.
 This implies that you can access the containerized NOS directly via SSH, NETCONF, gRPC, etc.